Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/editing.rst

-Once you have transformed some bones, if you want to return to their rest position, just clear their transformations (usual :kbd:`Alt-G`/:kbd:`Alt-R`/:kbd:`Alt-S` shortcuts, or :menuselection:`Pose --> Clear Transform --> Clear User Transform`, :kbd:`W-5`, to clear everything at once... - commands also available in the :menuselection:`Pose --> Clear Transform` sub-menu).
+Once you have transformed some bones, if you want to return to their rest position, just clear their transformations (usual :kbd:`Alt-G`/:kbd:`Alt-R`/:kbd:`Alt-S` shortcuts, or :menuselection:`Pose --> Clear Transform --> Clear User Transform`, :menuselection:`Pose --> Clear Transform --> All`, to clear everything at once...
+-- commands also available in the *Specials* menu).

 Note that in *Envelope* visualization, :kbd:`Alt-S` does not clear the scale, but rather scales the *Distance* influence area of the selected bones (also